-The Archdeacon of Dorchester is The Venerable Judy French.
+The Archdeacon of Dorchester is The Venerable David Tyler.
 The archdeacon is responsible for the nuts and bolts, some of the less glamorous aspects of church life, such as faculties and sorting out knotty problems!

 Our Area Dean is Gareth Miller, who is also our Rector.
 He has responsibility, with the Lay Chair, Tina Shaw, for the five benefices and thirty-eight churches that make up the Deanery of Bicester and Islip.